BenjaminHamon/ThoughtsAboutFiction-Public/Articles/Life Is Strange - You only wanted to be popular.md

 ---

-- Release: WordPress
+Identifier: 5777d7ce-a54f-48eb-9ca0-99427d224d8e
-- Title: Life Is Strange | You only wanted to be popular
+Title: Life Is Strange - You only wanted to be popular

-- Categories: Life Is Strange, Thoughts about fiction
-- Tags: Life Is Strange
+Tags:
+- Topics::Fiction

-- Excerpt: |
+- Media::LifeIsStrange

+Warnings:
-    <p class="warning">Spoilers for the original Life Is Strange game.</p>
+- Spoilers for the original Life Is Strange game.

+Excerpt: |
-    <p>Some thoughts about Life Is Strange commenting on the player's expected behavior.</p>
+  Some thoughts about Life Is Strange commenting on the player's expected behavior.

 ---

-***Spoilers for the original Life Is Strange game.***

 # Context